 In many ways WEHUB was a representation of the state of the art, at least from an academic sense.
 There was just one problem… few really used it.
 I’ve spent many nights trying to understand why this project was ultimately doomed to join the graveyard of Open Data portals.
 I came to the conclusion that the data was our biggest flaw.
 While we were able to broker access relatively effectively we had little control over the data itself and were unable to affect the reliability, predictability and ultimately usability of the data we provided via WEHUB.
 We had something for everybody but the catalogue did not target or focus on any particular user type.

 Since then two projects have directly benefitted from the learnings of the WEHUB.
 The first was the Provincial Growth and Yield Initiative Plot Sharing App.
 PGYI/piggy as it was lovingly called was created to enable 16 government and industrial members of Forest Growth Organization of Western Canada (FGrOW) to seamlessly share forest plot measurement data with each other and know that the data will be interoperable and up to quality assurance specifications.
 The specifications were a little complicated and our team’s initial attempt at implementing a Python backend failed to handle the sprawling permutations of how CSV data can vary.
-Structural issues, dialect issues, logical issues, encoding issues, and data size issues compounded into what seemed like infinite exceptions and edge cases and we felt there was no end in site.
+Structural issues, dialect issues, logical issues, encoding issues, and data size issues compounded into what seemed like infinite exceptions and edge cases and we felt there was no end in sight.
 We were failing.

 Yves Richard and I joined the project to see what we could do to help.
 We thought we could get things back on track within 3 months (wishful thinking on the 3 months part) with some new thinking, leveraging a distributed systems approach and the capabilities of Amazon Web Services.
 We understood the challenge to be primarily relating to separation of concerns.
-Each data issue would be have to be detected and dealt with in a critical path as completing the validation in one step was a nightmare.
+Each data issue would have to be detected and dealt with in a critical path as completing the validation in one step was a nightmare.

-We set off to design a new architecture which would systematically deal with with all things CSV.
+We set off to design a new architecture which would systematically deal with all things CSV.
 We had been following Max Ogden and his efforts on Dat for a while and through his Github activity we became familiar with the Open Knowledge Foundation and a set of standards which have since become the Frictionless Data initiative.

-In particular the Data Package Standard and JSON Table Schema appeared to be the bullet we were looking for.
+In particular, the Data Package Standard and JSON Table Schema appeared to be the bullet we were looking for.
 A standard for providing CSV and metadata and another to describe its expected contents in a detailed and extensible way.

 Leveraging these standards we decided we would import data by first verifying the encoding, structure, and dialect of the CSV.
 If that passed we would verify its content against the JSON table schemas.
-Finally, knowing we had valid files and valid contents we could import the data into PostGreSQL and leverage stored procedures to accurately validate complex business rules relating to biological validation (trees don’t grow backwards, etc.).
+Finally, knowing we had valid files and valid contents we could import the data into PostgreSQL and leverage stored procedures to accurately validate complex business rules relating to biological validation (trees don’t grow backwards, etc.).

 We found that higher level languages were less reliable in terms of handling the sprawling permutations of CSV data we were seeing.
 We ended up creating bawlk, leveraging Awk (designed for text processing), a lower level Linux goodie that enabled us to efficiently and reliably validate and sanitize massive amounts of CSV data.
 We created a simple data pipeline to deploy the output scripts.
 Essentially CSV data would land in an S3 bucket, where they would be picked up by datapackage-validator-awslambda and be validated.
 This gave us a distributed systems approach for handling many consecutive operations.
 Imports would either pass as valid or write out specific and detailed validation errors into the S3 bucket where our API could readily access them when requested by the web-client.

-With this basic level of structural and content assurance in place we could reliably load the data into an RDS PostgreSQL store where further logical validation could be performed without the likelihood of the database choking on structural and content issues.
+With this basic level of structural and content assurance in place, we could reliably load the data into an RDS PostgreSQL store where further logical validation could be performed without the likelihood of the database choking on structural and content issues.

 We had solved half the problem.
 We had the back-end in place to ensure that the data we were sharing was reliable.
 It was either error free or the errors that existed were systematically identified.
 PGYI was primarily oriented towards power users who would export the data into their modelling and analytics system.
 As such we didn’t take it much further than some basic summary and reporting functions.
 From their perspective having a common plot data store which enabled contribution by member companies according to a common specification was the win.
 This dataset which met their standards could now be used for modelling and forestry analytics applications without each individual taking on the quality assurance required to synthesize the data.
 From my perspective what was most striking about this project was this shared contribution model enabled potentially competitive companies to create a common dataset which provided common ROI to all involved.